sadjadmomeni/technical-test/README.md

 ```

 ## How to Use
+To have the test data, please run the seeders.
+To do so, run `sail artisan db:seed`
 You first need to register and get your token.
 To do that, simpley send a POST request to http://localhost/api/register with the following parameters:
 - name